1christianfelix/CarCar/README.md

 To further enhance the user experience, the application integrates with an inventory microservice that leverages the VIN to verify whether the automobile has been sold by the dealership.

+##### Polling
+Every 60 seconds, the Service microservice polls the Inventory microservice for automobile updates

  ### RestFul API (PORT 8080):
  #### Appointments
 | Action                   | Method | URL                                                     |